AndyDick/plex-discord-bot/README.md

 ## Installation

+### Version of dependicies that work for me
+npm:  5.8.0
+node: v10.15.2 - package managers may install v12.x.x which could cause issues

 1. Install Node.js: https://nodejs.org/
 2. If using Windows, I generally install Cmder as a console emulator to avoid issues: http://cmder.net/
 3. Clone the repo or download a zip and unpackage it.